 Scrumban takes from scrum such decision-making as figuring out how much work can be done in a sprint and prioritizing what is the most important task to work on next.

 But this work is not done until the necessary analysis is completed, which falls under the scrum definition of ready.
-This ready list is used as a bridge to organize tasks between the backlog and the doing stage.
+This ready list is used as a bridge to organize tasks between the product backlog and the doing stage.

 Scrumban teams also use kanban processes, such as the pull system, which provides a continuous workflow.
 That is, tasks are pulled into the doing column when the team is ready to execute.

-Kanban also helps scrumban by limiting how many items are in progress at any time, which increases focus on specific tasks and helps productivity.
+The Kanban method also helps scrumban by limiting how many items are in progress at any time, which increases focus on specific tasks and helps productivity.
 Unlike scrum, in kanban individual roles are not clearly defined, so this adds some flexibility, too.

-Advantages of Scrumban
+Advantages of the Scrumban Methodology

-One of the advantages of scrumban is that it saves time.
+One of the advantages of the scrumban process is that it saves time.
 That’s because there’s no sprint planning every couple of weeks.
 Plans are only made when there’s a demand for the team to make them, such as when the work in progress falls below a predefined threshold.

 Disadvantages of Scrumban

 Needless to add, the one who loses control in this situation is the project manager.
-A project manager has control over longer-term process, such as what to pick from a three-month bucket and the tasks to schedule for on-demand planning and their priority.
-But after that it’s up to the team to decide how to handle and implement them.
+A project manager has control over a longer-term process, such as what to pick from a three-month bucket and the tasks to schedule for on-demand planning and their priority.
+But after that, it’s up to the team to decide how to handle and implement them.

-How ProjectManager.com Helps with Scrumban
+How ProjectManager Helps with Scrumban

+We have kanban boards that have easy-to-use drag and drop cards and customizable columns that allow you to organize your work your way.
 Scrumban lives on the kanban board.
 Managers and teams can see the whole project’s workflow.
-Teams are given collaborative tools to work more effectively.
+Teams are given collaborative scrumban tools to work more effectively.
 They can comment, attach files, set priority levels, add tags and more.
 By using an @mention, one team member can bring in another instantly.

 Reporting keeps managers tracking progress.
 Yes, our software removes one of the disadvantages of scrumban.
 There might be no daily stand-up meetings, but project managers can generate reports with one click to monitor progress on tasks, project variance, health and more.
 The reports can be filtered to customize them to show just the data you want.